Northern hairy-nosed wombat

 The Xstrata reintroduction project

-Xstrata, a leading mining company, has sponsored the reintroduction project as part of their Community Partnerships Program.
+Xstrata, a leading mining company, has sponsored the reintroduction project as part of their Corporate Social Involvement (CSI) Program.

 - monitor the translocated wombats